FBI director raises national security concerns about TikTok

 Wray said the FBI was concerned that the Chinese had the ability to control the app’s recommendation algorithm, “which allows them to manipulate content, and if they want to, to use it for influence operations.”
 He also asserted that China could use the app to collect data on its users that could be used for traditional espionage operations.

 Those concerns are similar to ones he raised during congressional appearances last month when the issue came up.
-And they come during ongoing dialogue in Washington about the app.
+And they’re being voiced during ongoing dialogue in Washington about the app.

+“As Director Wray has previously said, the FBI’s input is being considered as part of our ongoing negotiations with the U.S. Government,” TikTok spokesperson Brooke Oberwetter said in an emailed statement.
+“While we can’t comment on the specifics of those confidential discussions, we are confident that we are on a path to fully satisfy all reasonable U.S. national security concerns and have already made significant strides toward implementing those solutions.”

 TikTok is owned by Beijing-based ByteDance.
-A TikTok spokesperson did not immediately return an email seeking comment on Friday.
+The TikTok statement Friday noted that ByteDance is a private company and that “TikTok Inc., which offers the TikTok service in the United States, is a U.S. company bound by U.S. laws.”

 “We will never share data, period,” Pappas said.